iottly/iottly-device-agent-py/README.md

 - once into the device container console:
   - copy/paste the agent install command from the previously created project (devices panel)
   - launch the command which will:
-    - download the agent customized installer from your IoT project
+    - download the agent installer customized from your IoT project
     - check and install newly available firmware in `/var/iottly-agent/userpackageuploads`
     - register the device
     - connect the device to Iottly
-    - start an example Loop
 - `Ctrl C` to stop the agent
 - `./start.sh` to run it again